Gassandrid/ewan.my/content/Notes/Computational Neuroscience/Brain/index.md

 ---
 date: 2025-03-25
-updated: 2025-03-25
+updated: 2025-04-23
 title: Brain
 ---

-The biology side of my computational neuroscience notes.
+The biology and physical side of my computational neuroscience notes.